 - are regarded as having such an impairment.

 Comprehensive documentation should include a recent evaluation by an appropriate credentialed professional, who is not a family member, which makes evident the current academic impact of the disability as it relates to the accommodations and services requested.
-Accommodation decisions are made on a case-by-case basis based on the functional limitations of the disability.
-A Summary of Performance (SOP), Individualized Education Program (IEP) and/or a 504 Plan alone are not considered adequate documentation.
+Accommodation decisions are made through an interactive, case-by-case basis based on the functional limitations of the disability and information provided by the student.
 Transfer students are encouraged to provide a letter from their previously attended college or university, in addition to their documentation, which includes the dates of services and the accommodations used.
-Students are required to obtain and provide disability documentation to AAS when seeking accommodations.
 The law requires that priority consideration be given to the specific accommodations requested by a student; however it does not require that a particular accommodation must be granted if it is deemed not reasonable or other suitable alternatives are available.